intel-analytics/BigDL-2.x/docs/docs/models/recommendation/programming-guide.md

 See [here](https://github.com/intel-analytics/analytics-zoo/blob/master/apps/recommendation/wide_n_deep.ipynb) for the Python notebook that trains the `WideAndDeep` model on MovieLens 1M dataset and uses the model to do prediction and recommendation.

-After training the model, users can predict user item pairs, and recommend items(users) for users(items) given a RDD of UserItemFeature, which includes user item-pair candidates and corresponding features.

 ## Neural network-based Collaborative Filtering
 NCF ([He, 2015](https://www.comp.nus.edu.sg/~xiangnan/papers/ncf.pdf)) leverages a multi-layer perceptrons to learn the user–item interaction function.
 At the mean time, NCF can express and generalize matrix factorization under its framework. `includeMF`(Boolean) is provided for users to build a `NeuralCF` model with or without matrix factorization.

+After training the model, users can use the model to [do prediction and recommendation](#prediction-and-recommendation).

 **Scala**
 ```scala